Foreign National Student Internship Program (FNSIP)

 To be considered, applicants are asked to submit the following three documents:

-1. A Curriculum Vitae, Resume or U.S. Mission France Application for Foreign National Student Intern Program; plus
+1. A Curriculum Vitae, Resume or U.S. Mission France Application for Foreign National Student Intern Program in English; plus

-2. A Statement of Interest to include objectives and motivations in seeking an internship and how academic courses and other experiences relate to the US Mission’s goals and internship opportunity; plus
+2. A Statement of Interest in English to include objectives and motivations in seeking an internship and how academic courses and other experiences relate to the US Mission’s goals and internship opportunity; plus

 Note: If selected for an internship, interns will be required to complete a Gratuitous Service Agreement.